backdrop-contrib/apc/README.md

 ### Testing

-To be able to test this module, open *core/includes/cache.inc* and search for `variable_get('cache_default_class', 'BackdropDatabaseCache')`. and change this to BackdropAPCCache.
+To be able to test this module, open *core/includes/cache.inc* and search for `settings_get('cache_default_class', 'BackdropDatabaseCache')`. and change this to BackdropAPCCache.
 This is because the `$settings['']` array in *settings.php* is not always loaded properly.

 ## Credits